A running blog of common (and maybe not so common) issues as I find them, and some additions I made, listed at the bottom of the page.

 A Brief History

-I picked up this Prelude for a song last month, the seller believed the engine needed replacement (thanks to one or two local mechanics diagnosing an issue he had with overheating), even to go as far as saying the engine failed a block test (whereas another shop said it passed).
+I picked up this Prelude in November, 2022.
+The seller believed the engine needed to be replaced (thanks to one or two local mechanics diagnosing an issue he had with overheating), even to go as far as telling him the engine failed a block test (whereas another shop said it passed).

-The car was clean otherwise, and in great shape so I took the risk of buying it, knowing the possibility of having to replace the head gasket, machine the head, or very worst, replace the engine.
+The car was clean otherwise, and in great shape so I took the risk knowing the possibility of having to replace the head gasket, machine the block/head, or very worst, replace the engine.
 But from what I learned, it wasn’t ran very long when it started to overheat.

 You can get an inexpensive combustion leak detection kit from Amazon.
 You place it in the radiator fill opening, and let the coolant push up into the sampling tube once the engine has warmed up.
 Then remove it from the radiator (put the cap back on!) and pour the test fluid into the tube.
 If it changes color according to the instructions, you have exhaust gasses mixing with the coolant.
 This would indicate a bad head gasket.

-Mine actually passed the block test.
+Mine passed the block test.
 Next on to the compression test.

 Again, I picked up an inexpensive compression tester from Amazon.
 For this test you will need to unplug the harness from the ignition coil so the engine doesn’t during the test.
 You’ll also need a helping hand to turn the engine over while you watch the gauge.